manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

 author: Kartik Nayak, Ittai Abraham
 ---

 We continue our series of posts on [State Machine Replication](https://decentralizedthoughts.github.io/2019-10-15-consensus-for-state-machine-replication/) (SMR).
 In this post, we move from consensus under [crash failures](https://decentralizedthoughts.github.io/2019-11-01-primary-backup/) to consensus under [omission failures](https://decentralizedthoughts.github.io/2019-06-07-modeling-the-adversary/).
 We still keep the [synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/) assumption.
-For increased simplicity we focus on the lock-step model of synchrony.
-ITTAI: do we need this addition?

-In a subsequent posts in the series, we will extend this to consider asynchronous communication ([partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/)); this protocol will form the key underpinning for the celebrated [Paxos](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) protocol.
+In a subsequent post in the series, we will extend this to consider asynchronous communication ([partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/)); this protocol will form the key underpinning for the celebrated [Paxos](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) protocol.

 Let's begin with a quick overview of previous posts:
-1. [Upper bound](https://decentralizedthoughts.github.io/2019-11-01-primary-backup/): Under crash failures, can tolerate $n-1$ crashe failures.
+1. [Upper bound](https://decentralizedthoughts.github.io/2019-11-01-primary-backup/): We can tolerate up to $n-1$ crash failures.

-2. [Lower bound](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/): Under omission failures, the best can can hope for is to tolerate less than $n/2$ omission failures.
+2. [Lower bound](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/): The best can can hope for is to tolerate less than $n/2$ omission failures.

 We first go over the upper bound for crash failures.
-Then see what goes wrong and how we can fix it.
+Then see what goes wrong when the failures are omission and how we can fix the protocol.

 ### Primary-Backup for $n$ Replicas

-Recall that in crash model, the primary behaves exactly like an ideal state machine until it crashes.
+Recall that in the crash model, the primary behaves exactly like an ideal state machine until it crashes.
 If it does crash, the backup takes over the execution to continue serving the clients.
 To provide the clients with an interface of a single non-faulty server, the primary sends client commands to all backups before updating the state machine and responding to the client.
 The backups passively replicate all the commands sent by the primary.
 In case the primary fails, which is detected by the absence of a "heartbeat", the next designated backup replica $j$ invokes a ("view change", $j$) to all replicas along with the last command sent by the primary in view $j-1$.
 It then becomes the primary.

 For completeness, we repeat the primary-backup pseudocode below.
 Assume $n$ replicas with identifiers $\{0,1,2,\dots,n-1\}$.